IllDepence/sirtetris.com_2021_jekyll/hobby.md

       A work in progress implementation of Tetris with Carcassonne tiles.
 * **Stadt, Land, Fluss**
     * [Stadt, Land, Fluss Kategoriekarten](https://github.com/IllDepence/slf_category_cards)
-      Card designs for choosing categories in a game of Stadt, Land, Fluss (he German equivalent of the word game [categories](https://en.wikipedia.org/wiki/Categories_%28word_game%29)).
+      Card designs for choosing categories in a game of Stadt, Land, Fluss (the German equivalent of the word game [categories](https://en.wikipedia.org/wiki/Categories_%28word_game%29)).
     * [Stadt, Land, Fluss Web](https://github.com/IllDepence/slf_web)
       A work in progress web implementation of Stadt, Land, Fluss where extra points are given based on the order of player answers per category.